Electron surface scattering kernel for a plasma facing a semiconductor: Introduction

 \section{Introduction}

 Man-made plasmas are bounded by condensed matter.
 Essentially all commercially exploited technological plasmas~\cite{WKH19} interact with either a liquid or a solid.
 For instance, plasmas for medical applications naturally have contact with human cells and hence with a liquid environment, whereas plasmas used for surface modification or surface catalysis are in contact with solids.
 Solids and plasmas are especially strongly coupled in semiconductor-based microdischarges~\cite{MFS18,EPC13,DOL10}, where the surface to volume ratio is particularly large, making the interaction with the solid an integral part of the physical system.
-Even magnetically confined fusion plasmas interact with condensed matter in the divertor region via sheaths~\cite{Campanell20,TKR20} and dust particles~\cite{VDT18,Tolias14b}, as do plasmas employed for electric propulsion in Hall thrusters~\cite{RSK05,DRF03}.
+Even magnetically confined fusion plasmas interact with condensed matter in the divertor region via sheaths~\cite{TKR23,TKR20,Campanell20} and dust particles~\cite{VDT18,Tolias14b}, as do plasmas employed for electric propulsion in Hall thrusters~\cite{RSK05,DRF03}.

 Although not complete, the list indicates that a kinetic description of technological plasmas, based on equations for the electromagnetic fields and a set of Boltzmann equations for the various particle species, requires boundary conditions for the fields and the particle distribution functions.
-As in any Boltzmann-type modeling of kinetic phenomena~\cite{Williams71,Kogan69,Alpert65}, the latter is an integral relating at the boundary the distribution function of the outgoing particles with that of the incoming ones.
+As in any Boltzmann-type modeling of kinetic phenomena~\cite{Williams71,Kogan69,Alpert65}, the latter are integrals relating, for each species, at the boundary the distribution function of the outgoing particles with that of the incoming ones.
+Hence they control the flux balance at the boundary and have a strong effect on the plasma sheath as well as the overall characteristics of the plasma.